 Preheat your oven to 350°F.

 Choose either a mini muffin pan or regular size muffin pan.
 Line it with cupcake liners.
 Do not use non-stick spray unless you have a dog safe variety (not all common cooking sprays are safe for dogs).
-If you don’t have paper liners for the size muffins you want, you can try baking them without preparing the pan, but they will stick and be difficult (but not impossible) to get out of the pan.
+If you don’t have paper liners for the size muffins you want, you can try baking them without preparing the pan, but they will stick and be difficult (though not impossible) to remove from the pan.

 In a mixing bowl, mash one large ripe banana (about ½ cup).
 Make sure to get out as many lumps as possible.

-Add in the rest of the wet ingredients, ½ cup of unsweetened applesauce, 1 egg, and ¼ cup of all-natural peanut butter (no xylitol!).
+Add the remaining wet ingredients: ½ cup of unsweetened applesauce, 1 egg, and ¼ cup of all-natural peanut butter (without xylitol).
 Combine until smooth.

-In a separate bowl, mix ½ cup whole wheat flour, ½ cup all-purpose flour, ¼ teaspoon baking powder, and ¼ teaspoon baking soda.
+In a separate bowl, add ½ cup whole wheat flour, ½ cup all-purpose flour, ¼ teaspoon baking powder, and ¼ teaspoon baking soda.

 Add the dry ingredients to the banana mixture.